erwin314/azure-wireguard/README.md

 - id_rsa.pub file containing your public ssh key (required for creation of the VM).
 - wg0.conf file containing the wireguard config (as used by the VM).

 The WireGuard config file containing the private key will be stored in a Key Vault.
-The network acl is set to the subnet that will contain the gateway vm.
-So only the VM can access the vault.
+The Key Vault ACL is configured such that only the VM can access it.

 To check the default subscription used by the az cli run: